 - deals with complex or sensitive issues that cannot be resolved at lower levels of intergovernmental cooperation

 - sets the EU's common foreign & security policy, taking into account EU strategic interests and defence implications

 - nominates and appoints candidates to certain high profile EU level roles, such as the ECB and the Commission

 On each issue, the European Council can:

-general about the Council's work to its Public
+You can put general questions about the Council's work to its Public Information Service.